tpetricek/Research.TypeProviders/pldi-2016/edits.md

 ## Top 3

-1) Address the technical issue pointed out by reviewer E (in Figure 2)
+> (1) Address the technical issue pointed out by reviewer E (in Figure 2)

+We changed the Figure 2 so that it defines a function `lub` rather than defining a relation and then (laborously) proving that it is a function.
+This is shorter and more direct definition.
+We dropped the previous Lemma 1 (lub is a function) and adapted Lemma 2 (it, indeed, defines least upper bound).
+We corrected the error pointed out by reviewer E (the case for handling nullables now results in `\ceil{lub(\sigma1, \sigma2)}`).

-2) Substantiate the claim that the inference is predictable / stable
+> (2) Substantiate the claim that the inference is predictable / stable

+A full treatment of issue (2) would likely require more space than available.
+However, we would like to add a brief section that makes the following point: When a new sample is added to an existing set of samples, the inferred shape can change only in certain limited ways (i.e. certain parts may become optional).
+The fact that this change of shape is limited shows that the inference algorithm is "stable" (users only need to do small changes in their code).
+This is also relevant for the practical problem of "choosing a representative sample".
+If an initial sample is not representative and is refined later, the user will see which inferred types became optional - and can adjust the program accordingly.

 3) Add clarification of how XML is handled & discuss mixed-content XML nodes

+To address the concerns related to XML, we will add an expanded explanation based on the one in the author response (also including a discussion of mixed-content nodes as suggested by the additional comment from the reviewer).

 ## Other random issues